-It's an established fact that the human population is getting taller over the year by natural evolution.
-This has been happening for the last 140 years, prior to that there were cycles in height which were determined by the economic situation and the success of agricultural crops etc. Apparently in the Middle Ages the human race was relatively tall due to the lower population and the adequate food supplies.
+It’s an established fact that the human population is getting taller over the year by natural evolution.
+This has been happening for the last 140 years, prior to that there were cycles in height which were determined by the economic situation and the success of agricultural crops etc. Apparently, in the Middle Ages, the human race was relatively tall due to the lower population and adequate food supplies.

-From a low point in the 17th century growth has increased, slowly, and with the industrial age coming, helping the production of food, there has been a steady growth in height.
-This has been helped over the last 100 years of so by the advance in medical science and the generally better diets available to us.
-We has as a race are about 2" taller than we would have been 100 years ago.
+From a low point in the 17th-century growth has increased, slowly, and with the industrial age coming, helping the production of food, there has been a steady growth in height.
+This has been helped over the last 100 years or so by the advance in medical science and the generally better diets available to us.
+We as a race are about 2" taller than we would have been 100 years ago.
 This is proven by written records and examination of skeletons.

 So three things to check are the height of the shed, the locking arrangements of the shed and the number of hinges.
 All three are vitally important in a good garden shed, so buy a shed based on good value not DOWN to a price.
 Also 1st Choice erects all their wooden sheds free of charge to save you the hassle – so just put your feet and read about Gullivers Travels on your Kindle.